federicosanna-sketch/ML-Project-312881/README.md

 ⸻

-#### Experiment 4: DBSCAN Hyperparameter Intuition via k-Distance Plot
+#### DBSCAN Hyperparameter Intuition via k-Distance Plot

 - Main purpose:
-This experiment supports the DBSCAN setup by providing intuition for the selection of the eps parameter.
+This part supports the DBSCAN setup by providing intuition for the selection of the eps parameter.

 - Baseline(s):
 No alternative method is used; this analysis serves as a diagnostic tool for DBSCAN configuration.